 Applying for the ETIAS visa waiver to visit Luxembourg

 Applying for an ETIAS for Luxembourg for Canadian passport holders will be a simple and straightforward procedure that can be filled out online.
 The ETIAS application form for Canadian citizens can be completed in under 10 minutes from the comfort of your home or office.

 Canadians need to make sure they have the ETIAS visa waiver requirements at hand prior to beginning the ETIAS application:

-Once approved, the ETIAS visa waiver will be delivered to the applicant’s email address provided in the form.
+Once approved, the ETIAS visa waiver will be delivered to the applicant’s email address provided on the form.
 Since an ETIAS is an electronic document, it will be digitally associated with the exact passport used during the application.

-The travel authorization can not be transferred to a second passport, not even when both belong to the same citizen.
+The travel authorisation can not be transferred to a second passport, not even when both belong to the same citizen.
 It is therefore very important for Canadian citizens with dual nationality to choose which passport they wish to travel to Luxembourg on and use that same document during the application process since this is the passport the ETIAS will be issued on.

 Travelling to Luxembourg from Canada with the ETIAS visa waiver

 Canadian passport holders with an approved ETIAS may visit Luxembourg or any other Schengen nation.
-ETIAS holders are entitled to visit the Schengen area multiple times for a maximum of 90 days per visit within a 180-day period.
+ETIAS holders are entitled to visit the Schengen Area multiple times for a maximum of 90 days per visit within a 180-day period.

 Basic information about Luxembourg